-The Venerable Jackie Searle has been in the Diocese of Gloucester since 2012.
-Her archdeaconry includes the five deaneries of Forest South, Severn Vale, Gloucester City, Stroud and Wotton.
-In addition to her responsibilities as Archdeacon, Jackie is a Residentiary Canon of Gloucester Cathedral which means being part of the clergy team and Chapter.
+The Venerable Hilary Dawson joined the Diocese as Archdeacon of Gloucester in January 2019.
+The archdeaconry includes the five deaneries of Forest South, Severn Vale, Gloucester City, Stroud and Wotton.
+In addition to her responsibilities as Archdeacon, the office holder is a Residentiary Canon of Gloucester Cathedral which means being part of the clergy team and Chapter.

 Archdeacon of Gloucester’s Secretary